Hearing-aid firm Amplifon is loud & clear: we are predator, not prey

 3 Min Read

-MILAN (Reuters) - The world's largest retailer of hearing aids, Italy's Amplifon, says it is ready to make major acquisitions to bolster its position in a 14 billion euros ($16.4 billion) consumer market that is being invaded by the industry's manufacturers.
+MILAN (Reuters) - The world's largest retailer of hearing aids, Italy's Amplifon, says it is ready to make major acquisitions to bolster its position in a $14 billion consumer market that is being invaded by the industry's manufacturers.

 Amplifon has been buying up hearing-aid retail chains, largely in Europe, and says it now has 9 percent of the market, but it faces challenges from hearing-aid makers Sonova of Switzerland and William Demant of Denmark.